-- 1. acquire and develop knowledge and understanding of Christianity and other principal religions represented in Great Britain and our local community. - 2. develop an understanding of the influence of beliefs, values and traditions on individuals, communities, societies and cultures. - develop the ability to make reasoned and informed judgements about religious and moral issues with reference to the teaching of principal religions represented in Great Britain and our local community. - 4. enhance their spiritual, moral, cultural and social development by: - developing awareness of the fundamental questions of life raised by human experience, and how religious teaching can relate to them. - responding to such questions with reference to the teachings and practices of religions and their understanding and experience - reflecting on their own beliefs, values and experiences in light of their study. - 5. develop respect for other people's right to hold different beliefs. - 6. develop a positive attitude towards living in a society of diverse religions.
+- 1. acquire and develop knowledge and understanding of Christianity and other principal religions represented in Great Britain and our local community. - 2. reflect on what it means to have a faith and develop an understanding of the influence of beliefs, values and traditions on individuals, communities, societies and cultures. - develop the ability to make reasoned and informed judgements about religious and moral issues with reference to the teaching of principal religions represented in Great Britain and our local community. - 4. enhance their spiritual, moral, cultural and social development by: - developing awareness of the fundamental questions of life raised by human experience, and how religious teaching can relate to them. - responding to such questions with reference to the teachings and practices of religions and their understanding and experience - reflecting on their own beliefs, values and experiences in light of their study. - 5. develop respect for other people's right to hold different beliefs. - 6. develop a positive attitude towards living in a society of diverse religions.